Antibacterial skin care products

 Note: If your product is formulated in Australia by blending (mixing) ingredients that you bought locally in Australia, you do not need to register with us for this purpose.

 Learn more about the difference between blending and manufacturing chemicals.

-Every industrial chemical in the antibacterial skin care products that you want to introduce must be authorised under 1 of our 5 main categories
+Every industrial chemical in the antibacterial skin care products that you want to introduce must be authorised under one of our 5 main categories:

 - Commercial Evaluation Authorisation